 Although many pursuits are initiated for vehicle code violations, many suspects captured are charged with a serious felony or misdemeanor crime.
 In addition to evading arrest, the four most frequent crimes reported as the most serious charged upon apprehension are: DUI, stolen vehicle, suspended/unlicensed driver, and resisting arrest.
-One of these four crimes was listed as the most serious crime charged in approximately 54.9 percent of all CHP involved pursuit apprehensions that occurred in 2016.
+The most serious crime charged came from this category in approximately 48.8 percent of all CHP involved pursuit apprehensions that occurred in 2018.